IanHopkinson/newsreader-demo/README.md

 # TODO

-1. pressRefresh() should put the selected actor in the text entry box
 2. Provide a "Getting data..." notification
 4. Handle "No data" - get an internal server error when asking for data on someone who doesn't exist.
 5. Network view should overlay a second network on double-clicking a node